AntonisMakris/PredEdge/README.md

 - Step: 15, Future: 1
 - Attention to what you want to predict (column), it is hardcoded
-- lstm_allfeatures.py does not contains a target column, it predicts everything in Multivariate
+- lstm_allfeatures.py predicts everything in Multivariate